Ohio Encyclopedia of the Civil War

 Grant would go on to lead the Union army to victory in the war, but he had help from other Ohioans, namely William T. Sherman and Philip Sheridan.
 When it was all said and done, right or wrong, it was Ohioans who made the tough decisions, implemented the crippling strategy, and eventually exhausted, outlasted, and demoralized the Southern armies.

-Ohio Civil War Central has been developed as a way to document the contributions of the brave men from Ohio that volunteered to serve their country at time of great division, of great unrest, and an upheaval that changed the course of this great nation.
+Ohio Civil War Central has been developed as a way to document the contributions of the brave men from Ohio that volunteered to serve their country at a time of great division, great unrest, and upheaval that changed the course of this great nation.